 The ‘bird’ has flown!
 Voices are raised in celebratory cheers from the southernmost continent to across the U.S. Our first ALAMO float is deployed!
 Now we can begin to answer some of the big questions on this mysterious ice/ocean interface.

-Tracking Antarctica’s Ice Shelves
+Tracking Antarctica's Ice Shelves Archives - State of the Planet

 The Antarctica Peninsula has been referred to as Antarctica’s third ice sheet.
 Following behind the East and West Antarctic ice sheet in size, one might be inclined to minimize its importance in the effects of melting Antarctic ice, on changes in sea level and other impacts, but that would be an imprudent mistake.
 The peninsula is Antarctica’s most northern spit of land; like a crooked finger it stretches out beckoning towards the southern tip of South America and her warmer climate.